-Our revenues are collected, in-part, based on the demand over the network.
-With the national and local lockdown restrictions, this has naturally fallen over the year, with a shortterm reduction in revenue recorded and cashflows.
-To the extent that we have not collected all our allowed revenues in this year, the regulatory framework adjusts collections in future years, and therefore this will not have a lasting economic impact on us.
+Our allowed revenues are set by Ofgem.
+While revenues recorded in any financial year are, in part, based on volume demand over the network, to the extent that we do not collect all our allowed revenues, the regulatory framework adjusts collections in future years.
+This, therefore, means that any short-term impact on revenue collection timing does not have a lasting economic impact on us.
+Revenues returned to near pre-pandemic levels in the year ended 31 March 2022.